-Patients are often unaware that their dentist can help them manage their loud snoring.
-Loud snoring, also known as sleep apnea, occurs when the patient is unable to maintain a proper airway when they sleep.
-The soft tissues in the back of their throats are preventing them from breathing, causing them to snore or gasp for air in their sleep.
+Patients don’t often know their dentist can help them manage their loud snoring.
+Loud snoring, or sleep apnea, occurs when the patient cannot maintain a proper airway when they sleep.
+The soft tissues in the back of their throats prevent them from breathing, causing them to snore or gasp for air in their sleep.

 Learn more about how we help sleep apnea patients below.